SomeWeekendReading/someweekendreading.github.io/_posts/2025-12-04-absurdities-night.md

 unlike what English writers would render as "sh" or "zh".
 It looks like a Greek &beta;, but is quite distinct.

-When rendering in character sets that are less accommodating, one writes "ss" as a reminder that it's an "s" as in "hiss".
+When rendering in character sets that are less than completely accommodating, one writes "ss" as a reminder that it's an "s" as in "hiss".
 For example, the German word for "foot" is "fu&szlig;", which would be written "fuss".

 Now the place where that interacts with computers is on MacOS, which takes seriously the duty to work for almost all languages.